tritonas00/system-tar-and-restore/README.md

 ###NOTES###

+With GNU Tar 1.27, you can add --xattrs --acls --selinux in user options.

 The system that runs the restore script and the target system (the one you want to restore), must have the same architecture (for chroot to work).

 For booting a btrfs subvolumed root successfully with Syslinux, it is recommended to have a seperate /boot partition.